 To schedule a Landscape Survey, contact your Account Representative or the SCVWD Water Conservation Hotline at (408) 630-2554.

-Landscape Rebate Program Water-wise landscapes save water, time and money.
+Landscape Rebate Program - Temporary Increase in Rebate Funding!
+Water-wise landscapes save water, time and money.
 Watch our short video.
 The Landscape Rebate Program provides rebates for improving outdoor water use efficiency by replacing irrigated turf grass and upgrading to efficient irrigation equipment.
-Palo Alto businesses are eligible for rebates of up to $2 per square foot of turf grass removed and replaced with qualifying materials.
+Palo Alto businesses are eligible for rebates of up to $4 per square foot of turf grass removed and replaced with qualifying materials.
 Converted landscape areas must be covered by at least 50% with approved plants.
 Irrigation systems, if used within the converted area, must be low-volume drip, micro spray or bubbler.

 Irrigation hardware rebate amounts vary based upon the project materials and cost.